 Their products are all gorgeous, and very high quality.
 The dog statue is from them as well!

 The stone pathway leading from the back doors to the spa was a last minute add.
 And can I say?!
 It’s probably my absolute favorite thing we did!!
 The path adds so much charm, and of course, a lot more stone, which I love!
 But it also breaks up that very long patio, keeping it from being such a ‘sea’ of concrete.

 If you’ve been reading lately, then you know that I already revealed the fire pit in this post.
 We love it!
 It’s something we debated quite a bit.
 When you’re spending a lot on such a big project, it’s always a balance between splurging and saving.
 At one point we removed it from the bid, but we ended up adding it back in, and I’m so glad we did!
 We’ve used it many times already, and even better, is my teens have been using it, too!

-We are so thrilled with the result, and I want to thank you all for following along!
+We are so thrilled with the result of our backyard and pool renovation, and I want to thank you all for following along!
 Not only here but also on Instagram.
 I started sharing videos in stories over there last year and got so much support and lots of questions – it was really fun to take you all along for the ride!

 And also a huge thank you to my sponsors who so generously donated their products to this project:

 If you want to see more, you can read about where we started, all the plans, plus the mood board for the project in this post.
 And if you want to see a few other details, you can find the chandelier reveal here, as well as the landscaping details here.